 Giving Thanks at Red Oak

-The expansive, open spaces of The Willows at Red Oak Recovery offer opportunities for our clients to spend the solitary time needed to reflect and to focus on how gratitude can play a key role in recovery from addiction.
+The expansive, open spaces of Red Oak Recovery offer opportunities for our clients to spend the solitary time needed to reflect and to focus on how gratitude can play a key role in recovery from addiction.
 To learn more, call 866.457.7590.